Opiate: Overview

-Despite morphine being the most medically significant opiate, larger quantities of codeine are consumed medically, most of it synthesized from morphine.
-Codeine has greater and more predictable oral bioavailability, making it easier to titrate the dose.
-Codeine also has less abuse potential than morphine, and because it is milder, larger doses of codeine are required.
+Despite morphine being the most medically significant opioid, larger quantities of codeine are consumed medically, most of it synthesized from morphine.
+Codeine has greater and more predictable oral bioavailability.
+Codeine is not reliably metabolised into its active form, morphine, by CYP2D6 due to the considerable amount of polymorphism.
+Many individuals lack any appreciable metabolism to morphine and experience no therapeutic effects, although may still have nausea/vomiting or constipation.

+A significant population are rapid, or ultra-rapid metabolizers and can quickly develop fatal toxicity from even the small amount present in breast milk or from a few doses.

+It is widely thought that Codeine has less abuse potential than morphine, in spite of widely being abused.
+Its abuse potential is largely limited by its adverse effect profile.
+Use of codeine in many countries is decreasing because of the wide range of metabolism, frequent adverse effects at therapeutic (30 to 60mg doses) doses, and in most people its analgesic efficacy is comparable to a therapeutic dose of acetaminophen.

 Opiate withdrawal syndrome effects are associated with the abrupt cessation or reduction of prolonged opiate usage.

 The manifestation of opiate dependence and abuse relies on a variety of factors, including the opiate's pharmacokinetic properties and the user's predisposition for addiction.

 Synthesis

 While the full synthesis of opioids from naphthoquinone (Gates synthesis) or other simple organic starting materials is possible, they are tedious and uneconomical processes.
 Therefore, most of the opiate-type analgesics in use today are either extracted from Papaver somniferum or synthesized from those opiates, especially thebaine.

-In 2015 researches reported successful biosynthesis of thebaine and hydrocodone using genetically modified yeast.
-Once scaled for commercial use the process would cut production time from a year to several days and could reduce costs by 90%.
+In 2015 researchers reported successful biosynthesis of thebaine and hydrocodone using genetically modified yeast.
+Once scaled for commercial use, the process would cut production time from a year to several days and could reduce costs by 90%.

 Pharmacokinetics

 Codeine

 Codeine is a prodrug which is converted to morphine and acts on μ-opiate receptors.
 It is converted to morphine by metabolism of CYP2D6 enzymes.
-Individuals who have lower CYP2D6 activity may not metabolize codeine efficiently enough to experience its analgesic effects.
-Conversely, individuals with higher CYP2D6 activity may metabolize the drug too quickly and experience dose-related side effects such as sedation and respiratory depression.
+Individuals who have lower CYP2D6 activity may not metabolize codeine at all, and will not experience its analgesic effects.
+Conversely, individuals with rapid or ultra-rapid CYP2D6 activity may metabolize the drug too quickly and experience dose-related side effects such as sedation and fatal respiratory depression.

 Fentanyl

-Fentanyl is a synthetic opioid structurally similar to arylpiperidines.
-It is a strong μ-receptor agonist that is 80–100 times more potent than morphine, and has a fast onset with a shorter duration of action than morphine.
+Fentanyl is a synthetic piperidine opioid structurally similar to arylpiperidines.
+It is a strong μ-receptor agonist that is 80–100 times more potent than morphine, and has a fast onset with a shorter duration of action than morphine due to redistribution from CNS location to fatty tissue.
+When it is used as a continual drug (e.g. transdermal patches, longer term use of IV fentanyl in ICU patients) its elimination half-life and duration of effect are longer than morphine.
 It is metabolized in the liver by CYP3A4 enzymes to the compound norfentanyl.